with Avery Thatcher and Tony Lugo

 Hi, I’m Avery Thatcher and I believe that we can’t solve a problem with the same mindset that created it.

-Because burnouts a bitch in hindsight and assholes, so rather than let them win, let’s dig into the truth of a burnout.
+Because burnout’s a bitch and hindsight’s an asshole, so rather than let them win, let’s dig into the truth about burnout.

 All right, welcome back everybody.